 Rokudan: 2016 – Okinawa, Japan

-John has been to Okinawa five times and at each occasion has been personally asked by Higaonna Sensei to do a demonstration.
+John has been to Okinawa seven times and at each occasion has been personally asked by Higaonna Sensei to do a demonstration.

 John’s other sporting achievements are: 1st paraplegic in NZ to complete a full marathon.
 Represented NZ and Otago in paraplegic sport and is still active in wheelchair table tennis.

 John was inducted into the World Karate Union Hall of Fame and the Australasian Martial Arts Hall of Fame in August 2017.